DPT training gives an account of the year and shows why DPT students have such a high success rate in employment.

 A lot of people within their employment ask themselves ‘Have I made a difference?’ – their honest reply would often have to be ‘No, really I haven’t’.
 When I ask MYSELF that question I can honestly reply that I and our organisation HAS made a difference to someone’s life.
 We have literally set people upon a new career and in some cases a new life.

-As a trainer my principle is: I want students to wake up in the morning and WANT to come to class.
+As a Registered Training Organisation our principle is: We want students to wake up in the morning and WANT to come to class.
 Trainers need to be able to engage students – with real situational anecdotes, information and humour.
-One of the sounds I don’t really respond well to as a trainer is the sound of silence.
-I WANT my students to be discussing ideas and to be questioning what I’m teaching.
-I WANT my classroom to be a learning environment, not just a testing one.
+One of the sounds we don’t really respond well to as a training organisation is the sound of silence.
+We WANT our students to be discussing ideas and to be questioning what we are teaching.
+We WANT our classrooms to be a learning environment, not just a testing one.

 Gaining employment success

-I stay in touch with my ex-students.
+We try to stay in touch with previous students.
 Many come in to talk to the class about their employment and some have even brought their clients in to meet prospective workers.
 The clients themselves often offer valuable insight into what they are looking for in a worker.